 As a side note, may the plugin developer absolutely wishes to crash the application anyway, Python and Keypirinha both offer numerous ways to do that too.

-created at import time and never updated.
+map is created at import time and never updated.
 The

-not help here because it is just a wrapper around
+function does not help here because it is just a wrapper around